Jivan052/Web-2.0/README.md

 4. **Currency convertor** - A initial phased currency convertor site✍️
 5. **RideEasy** - A rider searching web-based app prototype
-6. **Expense Tracker** - A monthly expense tracker with dynamic visualization feature ...on the way, stay connected!
+6. **Expense Tracker** - A monthly expense tracker with dynamic visualization feature
+7. **Fitness Tracker** - A web-based application for daily logs and goals achievement

+...on the way, stay connected!
 ---